-Fig. 4-4 shows user has labeled each cluster of the labeling interface.
+Fig. 4-4 shows that the user has labeled each cluster through the labeling interface.
 We can observe that the cluster of Purple and Green are the same activity “Read”.
-Because the user did different activity freely, the user did one activity with a little different actions in different time.
-Although the system considers the activity “Read” as two clusters, user can label them into same activity.
-While user put the button of confirm in the interface, the system will generate the dataset for online mode.
+Because the user did different activity freely, the user did one activity with a slightly different action at different time.
+Although the system considers the activity “Read” as two clusters, user can label them into the same activity.
+While user put the button of confirm action in the interface, the system will generate the dataset for online mode.
 The dataset contains the processed training data of training mode and their labeling activity information.
-And the system will send another require to annotate the service for each activity.
-The color of repeated clusters of one activity are replaces by the first occurring cluster.
+And, the system will send another request to annotate the service for each activity.
+The color of repeated clusters of one activity is replaced by that of the cluster that takes place first.
 Fig. 4-5 shows the interface of annotating services.
-The proposed activity-aware healthcare system only provides a simple service that activity are categorized two types: normal and abnormal state.
-While the system detects an activity belongs to abnormal state, it will send an alert message to user’s caregiver.
+The proposed activity-aware healthcare system only provides a simple service to categorize the activity to either of the two types: normal and abnormal state.
+While the system detects an activity that belongs to abnormal state, it will send an alert message to user’s caregiver.

 Adaptive Learning